Phillies sweep Marlins to earn NL Division Series rematch with MLB-best Braves

-PHILADELPHIA — (AP) — Bryson Stott crushed the second grand slam in Philadelphia Phillies postseason history and Aaron Nola tossed seven shutout innings in a performance worthy of a playoff ace that led to a 7-1 win and a two-game sweep over the Miami Marlins in their NL Wild Card Series on Wednesday night.
+Stott’s grand slam punctuated a postseason sweep and Aaron Nola tossed seven shutout innings in a performance worthy of a playoff ace that led to a 7-1 win over the Miami Marlins in Game 2 of their NL Wild Card Series on Wednesday night.

-“I don't really have memory of the swing,” Stott said.
-“I know I yelled at the dugout.
-Couldn't really hear myself.
-Any time we get to play here, you know it's going to be loud from the very first pitch.”
+“We know we’re a really good team and we’ve just got to continue to do that,” slugger Bryce Harper said inside a rowdy, boozy clubhouse.

 After making quick work of the surprising Marlins, it’s time for an anticipated rematch.